Here’s What Talent Leaders Are Focused on Right Now

 November 30, 2020

 The talent community has never been tighter.
 While the pandemic hit talent professionals hard, forcing many to pursue new career paths, this adversity has also brought people together.
-From helping each other land new jobs to sharing best practices with peers at other companies, recruiters and talent leaders are eager to compare notes and make the most of a challenging year.
+From helping each other land new jobs to sharing best practices with peers at other companies, recruiters and talent leaders are eager to compare notes on recruiting trends and make the most of a challenging year.

 At LinkedIn, we’ve listened carefully to customer concerns, sat in on countless roundtables and peer-to-peer discussions, and combed through LinkedIn posts.
 After doing this work, we wanted to share with you what we’ve learned by compiling some of the most common topics that the talent community is talking about right now.
 These topics reflect both the challenges and the opportunities that the past few months have brought — and provide a glimpse into the future of work.